In very simple terms, a business model is how you plan to make money from your business.

 Companies are using various business models to be successful:

-- Freemium model : Basic products/services are provided free but users are charged for advance features.
+- Freemium model: Basic products/services are provided free but users are charged for advanced features.
 E.g. Coursera, LinkedIn, Spotify, Dropbox, Skype

-- Crowd-sourcing model : receive money for engaging crowd for common goal, innovation, problem solving.
+- Crowd-sourcing model: receive money for an engaging crowd for a common goal, innovation, problem-solving.
 E.g. Kaggle, CrowdAnalytix

-Some of the big companies moved on from their core business model and adopted to the change embracing digital to get closer to customers in real time and grow exponentially.
+Some of the big companies moved on from their core business model and adapted to the change embracing digital to get closer to customers in real time and grow exponentially.

 Nike had moved on from a sports apparel company to fitness driven personalized wearables like FuelBand manufacturer.